July 2022

 Smt.
 H.S.
 Bindya, District Officer, Backward Castes’ Welfare Department, Mysuru, addressed the students after inaugurating the Students Association at the JSS Residential School, in Suttur.
 Dr. Rudramurthy, Asst.
 Prof. (Retd.), SJCE, Mysuru and Heads of various departments of the JSS Residential School, Suttur, are seen in the picture.

-Mysuru, July 16, 2022: The Under Graduate Departments of Physics and Electronics of the JSS College of Arts, Commerce and Science, Ooty Road, Mysuru, had organized a one-day state-level seminar on ‘Nanotechnology’ on July 15, 2022, with an objective of sharing knowledge on Nanotechnology to the students, and its diverse applications in the interdisciplinary fields covering many streams of science and engineering.
+Mysuru, July 16, 2022: The Under Graduate Departments of Physics and Electronics at JSS College of Arts, Commerce and Science, Ooty Road, Mysuru, organized a one-day state-level seminar on ‘Nanotechnology’ on July 15, 2022.
+The seminar aimed to share knowledge about Nanotechnology with students and explore its diverse applications in interdisciplinary fields across science and engineering.

-The Inauguration program was followed by three technical sessions.
-In the first technical session, Dr. M. Selvakumar, Principal Scientist, Surface Engineering Division, National Aerospace Laboratories, Bengaluru, shared his knowledge on “Graphene and its Derivatives for Photo-thermal Applications”.
-In the second technical session, Dr. N. Pradeep, Associate Professor, Mount Carmel College, Bengaluru, spoke about the “Fundamentals of Nanotechnology and Inspiration from Nature”.
-The third technical session was by Dr. Asha Shrinivasan, Assistant Professor, JSS Academy of Higher Education and Research, who spoke on “Nanoscience – A Subject with Myriad Job Opportunities.”
+Following the inauguration, three technical sessions were conducted.
+In the first session, Dr. M. Selvakumar, Principal Scientist at the Surface Engineering Division of National Aerospace Laboratories, Bengaluru, shared his knowledge on “Graphene and its Derivatives for Photo-thermal Applications.”
+In the second session, Dr. N. Pradeep, Associate Professor at Mount Carmel College, Bengaluru, spoke about the “Fundamentals of Nanotechnology and Inspiration from Nature.”
+The third session featured Dr. Asha Shrinivasan, Assistant Professor at JSS Academy of Higher Education and Research, who discussed “Nanoscience – A Subject with Myriad Job Opportunities.”

-Earlier, the program commenced with an invocation by Ms. Rekha and group.
+The program began with an invocation by Ms. Rekha and her group.
 Prof. M.P.
-Vijayendra Kumar, Principal, welcomed the guests.
-Mr. G. Karthik, Organizing Secretary of the seminar proposed a vote of thanks.
-Dr. L. Vinay Kumar, convener of the seminar mastered the programme.
-A total number of 365 students and teachers attended the seminar.
+Vijayendra Kumar, the Principal, extended a warm welcome to the guests.
+Mr. G. Karthik, the Organizing Secretary of the seminar, proposed a vote of thanks.
+Dr. L. Vinay Kumar, the convener of the seminar, skillfully conducted the program.
+A total of 365 students and teachers attended the seminar, enriching their knowledge on nanotechnology.

-Suttur, July 16, 2022: The ICAR JSS Krishi Vigyan Kendra organized a new paddy variety KMP 220 demonstration and seed treatment training for farmers at the Dankanayakanpura Village in T. Narasipur Taluk, Mysuru District.
+Suttur, July 16, 2022: ICAR JSS Krishi Vignan Kendra, Suttur, organized a demonstration and training session on the new paddy variety KMP 220 and seed treatment techniques for farmers in Dankanayakanpura Village, T. Narasipur Taluk, Mysuru District.
+The event aimed to educate farmers about the benefits of seed treatment and introduce them to the high-yielding KMP 220 paddy variety.

-Sri Shamraj, Cultivation Scientist of JSS KVK explained the cultivation methods, usage of drum seeder, herbicide, etc. Dr. Rakshith Raja, Veterinary Scientist, progressive farmers Chinnabuddhi, Mahadevappa and 24 other farmers of the village utilized the benefits of the program.
+Cultivation Scientist Sri Shamraj from JSS KVK shared insights on cultivation methods, including the usage of drum seeders and herbicides, further enriching the knowledge of the participants.
+Additionally, Dr. Rakshith Raja, Veterinary Scientist, along with progressive farmers Chinnabuddhi, Mahadevappa, and 24 other farmers from the village, actively utilized the learnings from the program to enhance their agricultural practices.